Anytime Monte Carlo: Framework

 \end{prop}

 \begin{cor} With respect to $\pi(\mathrm{d}x)$, $\alpha(\mathrm{d}x)$ is length-biased by expected hold time:

 \end{cor}

-The interpretation of these are as follows: in stationarity, the likelihood of a particular $x$ appearing is proportional to the likelihood with which it arises under the original Markov chain, and the expected length of real time for which it holds when it does. \begin{cor} Let $(X,L)\sim\alpha$, then the conditional probability distribution of $X$ given $L<\epsilon$ is $\pi$. \end{cor}
+The interpretation of these results are as follows: if the chain $(X,L)(t)$ is initialised at some time $t=b<0$ such that it is in stationarity at time $t=0$, then $X(0)$'s distribution is precisely given in Corollary \ref{prop:length-bias}.
+By Corollary \ref{prop:length-bias}, in stationarity, the likelihood of a particular $x$ appearing is proportional to the likelihood $\pi$ with which it arises under the original Markov chain, and the expected length of real time for which it holds when it does.